 - Executive Directors Fucun Wang and Ning Zhang, as the responsibilities of Board Committee membership are considered in determining the remuneration provided as part of their normal employment conditions.

-- Nominee Directors of Yanzhou and Cinda, as the responsibilities of Board or Board Committee membership were considered part of their role and remuneration arrangements with Yanzhou and Cinda.
-The Directors of Yanzhou and Cinda were as follows:
+- Nominee Directors of Yanzhou and Cinda, as the responsibilities of Board or Board Committee membership

+were considered part of their role and remuneration arrangements with Yanzhou and Cinda.
+The Directors of

+Yanzhou and Cinda were as follows:

 - Cunliang Lai

-- Xiangqian Wu
+- o Xiangqian Wu

-- Baocai Zhang \
+- o Baocai Zhang

-- Fuqi Wang (until 5 June 2020)
+- o Fuqi Wang (until 5 June 2020)

-- Qingchun Zhao \
+- o Qingchun Zhao

-- Xing Feng
+- o Xing Feng

-The table below outlines Board and Board Committee fees for 2020 and 2019.
+The table below outlines Board and Board Committee fees for 2020 and 2019

-BOARD FEES PER ANNUM (Including any superannuation) 2020 \$ 2019 \$ Chairman of the Board Not applicable Not applicable Independent Co-Vice Chairman of the Board (inclusive of Committee fees) 370,800 360,000 Director 169,950 165,000 COMMITTEE FEES PER ANNUM 2020 2019 (INCLUDING ANY SUPERANNUATION) \$ \$ Audit and Risk Management Committee - Chair Not applicable Not applicable Audit and Risk Management Committee - Member 20,600 20,000 Health, Safety, Environment and Community Committee - Chair 41,200 40,000 Health, Safety, Environment and Community - Member 20,600 20,000 Nomination and Remuneration Committee - Chair 41,200 40,000 Nomination and Remuneration Committee - Member 20,600 20,000 Strategy and Development Committee - Chair Not applicable Not applicable Strategy and Development Committee - Member 20,600 20,000
+Board Fees per annum (including any superannuation) 2020 \$ 2019 \$ Chairman of the Board Not applicable Not applicable Independent Co-Vice Chairman of the Board (inclusive of Committee fees) 370,800 360,000 Director 169,950 165,000 Committee Fees per annum (including any superannuation) Audit and Risk Management Committee - Chair Not applicable Not applicable Audit and Risk Management Committee - Member 20,600 20,000 Health, Safety, Environment and Community Committee - Chair 41,200 40,000 Health, Safety, Environment and Community - Member 20,600 20,000 Nomination and Remuneration Committee - Chair 41,200 40,000 Nomination and Remuneration Committee - Member 20,600 20,000 Strategy and Development Committee - Chair Not applicable Not applicable Strategy and Development Committee - Member 20,600 20,000